benchmark-driver/benchmark-driver/README.md

-        --bundler                    Install and use gems specified in Gemfile --filter [REGEXP]            Filter out benchmarks with given regexp --verbose [LEVEL]            Show some verbose outputs: 0, 1, 2 (default: 0) --run-duration [SECONDS]     Warmup esitmates loop_count to run for this duration (default: 3)
+        --bundler                    Install and use gems specified in Gemfile --filter [REGEXP]            Filter out benchmarks with given regexp --verbose [LEVEL]            Show some verbose outputs: 0, 1, 2 (default: 0) --run-duration [SECONDS]     Warmup estimates loop_count to run for this duration (default: 3)
 ```

 #### Running single script